DanielElport/cors-bypass/README.md

 ## CORS-BYPASS

-microservice for bypassing cors, built with node and express
+microservice for bypassing cors, built with typescript, node and express

 available at: